Cats helping people to manage PTSD

 I began wondering why service cats are never mentioned as there have been so many articles making the news this month about service dogs for returning soldiers suffering from post traumatic stress disorder (PTSD).

 Why are dogs getting all the publicity on this issue?
 Even the ASPCA is helping partner service dogs with returning vets.
+And there is a comprehensive page on how to afford a service dog on the on the bankrate.com website.

 I love dogs as much as the next person.
 I have four of my own, one being a retired service dog for seizures.
 So I decided to sit down and read up on the advantages of having a service cat.